 |Combined MSc-PhD track.
 For students identified and intended to be transferred to the PhD in the early stages of their studies.||Addition of at least five advanced credits to the master’s degree requirements||Addition of eight semesters.(Different rules apply for scholarship recipients)||Within 5|

-months of the MSc, or 6 months from the approval of the transfer to the PhD
+months of the from the conversion to a PhD

 |Within one month after the submission of a research proposal||V|